ProjectIxian/projectixian.github.io/_api_docs/core_calculate_transaction_fee.md

 type: core
 ---
 ## Calculate Transaction Fee
 This method takes the same parameters as `addtransaction`, except for `autofee`.
-It does not generate a transaction object, but rather calculates the size of the resulting Transaction object and therefore the total fee required to send it.
+It does not generate a Transaction object, but rather calculates the size of the resulting Transaction object and therefore the total fee required to send it.
 The fee is returned as a decimal number in `result`.

+Note: If you do not specify `from`, the required funds and fee will be deducted from the node's addresses (the order is implementation-defined).
+Multiple addresses may be used if the first one chosen does not have sufficient funds.
+If the order (and amounts) matters, then use the `from` parameter and specify manually.

 Note: If using the `primaryAddress` parameter, the chosen address (public key) must be a valid signer for all addresses in the `from` list.
 This is the case if all the `from` addresses were derived from `primaryAddress` via the `generatenewaddress` API.
+Mixing of `from` addresses from different keypairs is not supported, nor is mixing non-multisig and multisig wallets.

 ### Method: `calculatetransactionfee`
 ### Input parameters: